PhyAVBench: A Challenging Audio Physics-Sensitivity Benchmark for Physically Grounded Text-to-Audio-Video Generation: PhyAVBench

 \subsection{Overview}

-PhyAVBench is designed to systematically evaluate the physics grounding capability of T2AV models.
-It comprises 1,000 groups of human-refined prompts and real-world ground-truth videos, featuring controlled physical factors, paired comparisons, and real-world recordings, enabling fine-grained assessment of models' physical consistency beyond surface-level realism.
-Most T2AV tasks in PhyAVBench demand a deep understanding of the physical laws governing acoustic conditions.
-Fig.~\ref{fig:distribution} illustrates the data distribution of PhyAVBench across major and sub audio-physics dimensions as well as diverse audible scenarios.
+PhyAVBench is designed to systematically evaluate the audio-physics grounding capability of T2AV models.
+It comprises 25.5 hours of 11,605 newly recorded videos, captured by 184 participants and organized into 337 groups of human-refined prompts.
+The benchmark features controlled physical factors, paired comparisons, and diverse real-world recordings, enabling fine-grained assessment of models' physical consistency beyond surface-level realism.

-\textbf{Audio Physics Coverage.} PhyAVBench spans 6 major audio-physics dimensions, each comprising 3 or 4 subcategories, resulting in a total of 50 fine-grained test points.
+\textbf{Audio Physics Coverage.} PhyAVBench spans 6 major audio-physics dimensions and contains 41 fine-grained test points.
 These test points range from common acoustic phenomena, such as reverberation and collision sound, to more complex effects, including vortex shedding and Helmholtz resonance, forming a comprehensive evaluation matrix.
-Table~\ref{tab:test_points} summarizes all fine-grained test points in PhyAVBench along with representative examples.

-\textbf{Acoustic Scenario Coverage.} PhyAVBench covers four major acoustic scenarios: music, sound effects, speech, and their mix.
-These scenarios span a wide range of everyday contexts, including indoor and outdoor environments, as well as urban and natural scenes, reflecting diverse sound sources and acoustic conditions encountered in real-world settings.
+Detailed descriptions and examples are provided in the \textbf{Appendix}.